This business analysis training course is aligned to IIBA® Business Analysis Body of Knowledge (BABOK® v3.0).

 Working with your team, youll quickly test and improve your understanding of how the business and IT domains integrate in the Business Analyst role and how they fit with the systems development lifecycle.

-One of the most overlooked functions of a Business Analysts is the enterprise assessment, which can also yield some of the most valuable findings of a project.
-Enterprise assessments are a key best practice in business analysis, and they can be surprisingly straightforward.
-During this portion of the workshop, well explore some practical techniques that produce keen, relevant, and useful insights for the business organization.
+One of the most overlooked functions of a Business Analysts is the strategy analysis, which can also yield some of the most valuable findings of a project.
+Strategy analysis is a key best practice in business analysis, and they can be surprisingly straightforward.
+During this portion of the workshop, we will explore some practical techniques that produce keen, relevant, and useful insights for the business organization.

 Your instructor will introduce a hypothetical but realistic case project company, and you and your team will put your analysis skills to the test as you conduct a guided assessment.
 Youll define and document the business environment, clearly describe the scope of the business, and perform a straightforward identification of business opportunities.
 Finally, youll assess the feasibility of a set of projects and present recommendations on the project(s) of greatest value to the business.